MipoRepo/MipoRepo/README.md

 ###

-<p align="left">✨ Creating bugs since 1984<br>🧠 I'm diving into AI-powered full-stack development not just to build apps—but to deepen my inner mental understanding.
+<p align="left">✨ Creating bugs since 1984<br>🧠 I'm diving into AI-powered full-stack development not just to build apps — but to deepen my inner mental understanding.
 By creating intelligent systems that reflect and decode my inner world, I'm learning to strengthen my mental resilience.
 And if I happen to become a true nerd along the way... well, that's just a bonus.<br>🎯 Goals: To Be Good!<br>🎲 Fun fact: Not so good yet... but working on it.</p>

 ###